box-project/box/README.md

 required extension, it will simply break with a non-friendly error.

-By default, when building your PHAR with Box, Box will look up for the PHP versions and extensions required to execute your application according to your `composer.json` and `composer.lock` files and ship a micro [requirements checker][check-requirements] which will be executed when starting your PHAR.
+By default, when building your PHAR with Box, Box will look up for the PHP versions and extensions required to execute your application according to your `composer.json` and `composer.lock` files and ship a micro (>300KB uncompressed and >40KB compressed) [requirements checker][check-requirements] which will be executed when starting your PHAR.

 The following are screenshots of the output when an error occurs (left) in a non-quiet verbosity and when all requirements are passing on the right in debug verbosity.